einsteinx2/PS3-Reclaim-HDD-Space/README.md

 Once you know the correct offsets, changing the values is simple.
 To adjust the minimum free space, simply write the percent in hex to byte 65,599--e.g. for 1% free space write 0x01 or for the default 8% write 0x08.
 To change the optimization type, write a hex 0x01 to byte 65,667--the default is 0x00 for time optimization.

+I think this should be possible to do as a PS3 homebrew app so that it can just be done directly on the device without even removing the drive.
+Unfortunately I have zero experience with writing PS3 homebrew, but maybe someone else with more experience can use this information to do it.
+I'd love to see this as an option in the REBUG custom firmware settings.

 ## Instructions

 1. Dump your eid root key using IrisMan/MultiMan/etc